I'm new! I'm looking for a trainer kite...

 - The HQ Hydra 300 and Hydra 350, are the best and most economical water relaunchable trainer kites.
 With this kite, larger sizes are best for body dragging.
 If you are 120 lbs or more, the Hydra 300 is a good choice.
 For 150 lbs and up. the Hydra 350 is the best choice, and for 180 lbs or more, the suggested choice is the Hydra 420 model.

-- If your weight is over 180 lbs you need some floatation as you body drag.
+- If your weight is over 180 lbs you need some floatation device as you body drag.

 - Inflatable 4 line kites: The React 2m does not have enough power to body drag unless you're a light weight.